 - The standard corner radius, for all non-roundabout intersections, for all street types, in the downtown, is 7.6m (25').
 The design vehicle for downtown is the WB12m (WB40') tractor trailer.
-In this way, delivery trucks, busses, and emergency vehicles will be able to reasonably access the downtown; motorists will be encouraged to make turns at reasonably safe speeds, and pedestrians will have reasonably short crossing distances. - Intersections, involving one or more streets, with more two or more lanes in one direction, may use smaller corner radii than 7.6m (25'). - corner radius that permits the WB12m (WB40') tractor trailer to turn. - The utilization of adjacent travel lanes to accommodate turning movements is permitted on any street in the downtown, except on corners around which bus routes, LRT routes, and official truck routes turn.
+In this way, delivery trucks, busses, and emergency vehicles will be able to reasonably access the downtown; motorists will be encouraged to make turns at reasonably safe speeds, and pedestrians will have reasonably short crossing distances. - Intersections, involving one or more streets, with more two or more lanes in one direction, may use smaller corner radii than 7.6m (25'). - Intersections involving streets with medians and one lane on each side of the median, will use the smallest corner radius that permits the WB12m (WB40') tractor trailer to turn. - The utilization of adjacent travel lanes to accommodate turning movements is permitted on any street in the downtown, except on corners around which bus routes, LRT routes, and official truck routes turn.
 However, if the bus, LRT, or official truck route is turning onto, or off of, a street with two or more lanes, going in the same direction as the route, then encroachment is permitted into those lanes.